 Denial-of-Service (DoS) Attacks are evolving

 While not long ago hardware failure was the number one reason for network downtime, Denial-of-Service (DoS) attacks, although not new, are evolving to novel and more sophisticated forms, becoming more effective with respect to turning a particular service unavailable.
 Specifically, Distributed Denial-of-Service (DDoS) attacks take place when multiple sources (e.g., botnets) are programmed to perform a synchronized DoS attack targeted to a specific victim.
-With the growing diversity of DDoS attacks, a myriad of challenging security concerns should be considered by organizations that are special targets to these kind of attacks.
+With the growing diversity of DDoS attacks, a myriad of challenging security concerns should be considered by organizations that are special targets to this kind of attacks.

 Network and application services, especially those that use non-connection oriented transports, are particularly vulnerable to Denial-of-Service (DoS) attacks.
 Although there is a large diversity of DoS attacks, the amplification attack is receiving special attention lately.
 First, because of its effectiveness and second, because it has been recently used to deny the availability of popular Internet services.
-In particular, an attacker sending requests with the spoofed ip address of the victim can be very effective when the response sent by the server is much larger than the request it received, thus flooding the victim’s machine.
+In particular, an attacker sending requests with the spoofed ip address of the victim can be very effective when the response sent by the server is much larger than the request is received, thus flooding the victim’s machine.

-The Memcached Terror
+The Memcached terror

 On February 2018, GitHub servers were hit by the largest ever DDoS attack publicly disclosed, that reached record peeks of 1.35 Tbps.

 In this case, attackers took advantage of misconfigured memcached instances to amplify their reflection by more than 50,000 times.
 Fortunately, this attack was detected 10 minutes later using a DDoS protection service that detected a significant increase in inbound traffic.